 Overview

-We rely on aluminum in our everyday lives—from the phones and computers we use to work and communicate to the electric vehicles we drive.
-We use over 5.5 million tons of it every year.
-Aluminum is a critical material for the building blocks of a clean energy economy.
-As demand for clean technology like solar panels, heat pumps, wind turbines, transmission lines, and distribution infrastructure grows, the International Energy Agency estimates that demand for aluminum will nearly double to facilitate the build-out of the clean energy solutions needed to meet international climate targets.
+We rely on aluminum in our everyday lives — from the phones and computers we use to work and communicate to the vehicles we drive and the infrastructure that powers our homes and businesses.
+The U.S. uses over 5 million tons of primary, or raw, aluminum every year.
+Aluminum is essential for many industries, including transportation, grid infrastructure, construction, packaging, and medical equipment.
+As demand for these sectors grows and the U.S. works to upgrade and expand its infrastructure, the need for aluminum will continue to rise.
+We project that demand could rise by as much as 40% in ten years.
 As we use more and more, it’s important now more than ever to ensure that primary aluminum is produced in a clean way.

-There are only 5 operating smelters remaining in the United States.
-In 1980, the U.S. produced 30% of the world’s aluminium.
+There are only 4 operating smelters remaining in the United States, with a fifth proposed in Oklahoma.
+In 1980, the U.S. produced 30% of the world’s aluminum.
 Today it produces just 1%.

 To learn more about these smelters, visit our U.S. Industrial Facilities Tracking Tool, here.